Dual Diagnosis Treatment: Integrating Mental Health Care in Addiction Recovery

 Environmental Influences

 In addition to genetic factors, environmental influences also play a significant role in addiction and mental health disorders.
-Chronic stress, trauma, or exposure to drugs can induce stable changes in gene expression through epigenetic mechanisms NIDA.
+Chronic stress, trauma, or exposure to drugs can induce stable changes in gene expression through epigenetic mechanisms.
 These modifications can impact behavior and contribute to an increased risk of mental illnesses and addiction.

 Environmental factors such as peer influence, family dynamics, socioeconomic status, and access to treatment and support services can also shape an individual's susceptibility to substance use disorders and mental health disorders.
 For example, individuals exposed to high levels of chronic stress may be more vulnerable to developing addiction as a way to cope with the stressors in their lives.